Joeccp/SBA/README.md

 This project is solely done by **Joe Chau**.

-This project is done WITHOUT any help of generative artificial intelligence such as ChatGPT or GitHub Copilot.
+Scripts are written WITHOUT any help of generative artificial intelligence such as ChatGPT or GitHub Copilot.

 This project has ***NO PRACTICAL USE***, this is just a high school homework.